srikanthmekala500/DSA-in-JavaScript/theory/JavaScriptTHEORY.md

 For example,**prevent form submission when clicking on submit button and prevent opening the page URL when clicking on hyper link are some common usecases.**

+## Why is a form submit reloading the browser?

+- All native HTML elements come with their internal native behavior.
+For instance, input elements store their internal state.

+- That's why often React is used to take over for having controlled components by managing the state via React.
+The same applies for a form element which has a submit event that is invoked via a submit button element.

+- In the past, it was desired to refresh the browser to flush all state and to submit the data to a backend.
+Nowadays, a library such as React, gives us more flexibility to deal with the submit event ourselves.
+In this case, we deal with it by updating the list in our component's state